bball07/User-Guides/React User Guide.md

 ```
 Your app should automatically open in your browser at http://localhost:3000.

-If not, open it manually, you’ll see the default React welcome page.
+If not, open it manually, and you’ll see the default React welcome page.

 ## Class-Based vs Functional Components